Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Introduction

 \begin{itemize} \item Our language supports implicit higher-rank polymorphism (in which quantifiers can be nested under arrows) including existential types.
 While algorithms for higher-rank universal polymorphism are well-known \citep{PeytonJones07,Dunfield13}, our approach to supporting existential types is novel.

-Our system goes beyond the standard practice of tying existentials to datatype declarations~\citep{Laufer94:existential-type-inference}, in favour of a first-class treatment of implicit existential types.
-This approach has historically been thought difficult, because the unrestricted combination of universal and existential quantification seems to require mixed-prefix unification (i.e., solving equations under alternating quantifiers).
-We use the proof-theoretic technique of \emph{focusing} to give a novel \emph{polarized subtyping} judgment, which lets us treat alternating quantifiers in a way that retains decidability while maintaining essential subtyping properties, such as stability under substitution and transitivity.
+We go beyond the standard practice of tying existentials to datatype declarations~\citep{Laufer94:existential-type-inference}, in favour of a first-class treatment of implicit existential types.
+This approach has historically been thought difficult, since treating existentials in a first-class way opens the door to higher-rank polymorphism that mixes universal and existential quantifiers.

+Our approach extends existing bidirectional methods for handling higher-rank polymorphism, by adapting the proof-theoretic technique of \emph{focusing} to give a novel \emph{polarized subtyping judgment}, which lets us treat mixed quantifiers in a way that retains decidability while maintaining the essential properties of subtyping, such as stability under substitution and transitivity.

-\item Our language includes equality types in the style of Girard and Schroeder-Heister, but without an explicit introduction form. for equality.
+\item Our language includes equality types in the style of Girard and Schroeder-Heister, but without an explicit introduction form for equality.
 Instead, we treat equalities as property types, in the style of intersection or refinement types: we do not write explicit equality proofs in our syntax, permitting us to more closely model how equalities are used in OCaml and Haskell.

-\item Our calculus includes nested pattern matching, which fits neatly in the bidirectional framework, and allows a formal specification of coverage checking with GADTs.
+\item The use of focusing also lets us equip our calculus with nested pattern matching.
+This fits in neatly with our bidirectional framework, and permits us to give a formal specification of coverage checking with GADTs, which is easy to understand, easy to implement, and theoretically well-motivated.

-\item Our declarative system tracks whether or not a derivation has a principal type.
-The system includes an unusual ``higher-order principality'' rule, which says that if only a single type can be synthesized for a term, then that type is principal.
-While this style of hypothetical reasoning is natural to explain to programmers, it is also extremely non-algorithmic.
+\item In contrast to systems which globally possess or lack principal types, our declarative system tracks whether or not a derivation has a principal type.

+Our system includes an unusual ``higher-order principality'' rule, which says that if only a single type can be synthesized for a term, then that type is principal.
+While this style of hypothetical reasoning is natural to explain to programmers, formalizing it requires giving an inference rule with universal quantification over possible typing derivations in the premise.
+This is an extremely non-algorithmic rule (even its well-foundedness is not immediate).

+As a result, the soundness and completeness proofs for our implementation have to be done in a new style.
+It is no longer possible to prove soundness and completeness independently, and instead we must prove them mutually recursively.